Learning your machine and your water

 the booster (if needed) and putting your vinegar in your fabric softener

 dispenser.
-Use 1 Tablespoon of your soap.
+Use your soap.
 Do not do an extra rinse.
 This

 probably contradicts everything you read, so why would we recommend this?
 You

 just lowered your PH to the perfect level.
 If you do an extra rinse, this will